SirWillance/Event-State-Theory-EST-/Papers/README.md

 **Target:** Computational Physicists & Complexity Theorists.
 **Content:** The theory now withstands every standard falsification attempt.
 The original results are not only reproduced but strengthened

-Type: Grand Synthesis / Unification Paper
+### 📄 06_EST_III_Computational_Synthesis.pdf
-Target: Theoretical Physicists, Cosmologists & Complexity Theorists.
+**Type:** Grand Synthesis / Unification Paper **Target:** Theoretical Physicists, Cosmologists & Complexity Theorists.
-Content: The unification of Thermodynamics, Geometry, and Causality.
+**Content:** The unification of Thermodynamics, Geometry, and Causality.
 Presents the computational proofs for Emergent Gravity (Lensing), Thermodynamic Time (Asymptotic Floor), and the Cosmic Web, establishing the Thermodynamic Correspondence Principle (
 J
 ∝
 K